 The prophecy deals with the remnant of the house of Jacob that will return and be blessed after the judgment.
 It is a remnant that will be saved, not every Jew or everyone who is the seed of Jacob.

-The seed of Jacob will be judged and scattered among the nations, but a remnant of that seed will return and trust Jehovah God “in truth,” and the conversion with “overflow with righteousness.”
+The seed of Jacob will be judged and scattered among the nations, but a remnant of that seed will return and trust Jehovah God “in truth,” and the conversion will “overflow with righteousness.”
 This has not yet happened, but it will happen during the time of Jacob’s trouble when Israel will be converted in preparation for and in conjunction with the return of Christ and the establishment of His kingdom.

 The prophecy of the Valley of Dry Bones says God is not finished with Israel (Ezekiel 37).